flutter/website/src/content/platform-integration/web/wasm.md

 - [`package:web`][], which replaces `dart:html` (and other web libraries)
 - [`dart:js_interop`][], which replaces `package:js` and `dart:js`

-Most packages owned by the Dart and Flutter teams have been migrated to be compatible with Wasm support in Flutter, such as [`package:url_launcher`][].
+The Dart and Flutter teams have migrated most packages to be compatible with Wasm support in Flutter, such as [`package:url_launcher`][].
+You can find packages that are compatible with Wasm by using the [`wasm-ready`][] filter on [pub.dev][].

 To learn how to migrate your packages and applications to the new solutions, check out the [JS interop][] documentation and [`package:web` migration guide][].